m4r35n357/ODE-Playground/README.md

 There are some plotting and graphing utilities written in Python 3, (the data itself can come from either c or Python executables, which share output "formats").
 In the example invocations given below, communication between the executable and plotting script uses a Unix pipe.
 The dependencies are:
-* matplotlib for 2D graphs
+* matplotlib for 2D graphs and progressive graphs
-* pi3d for 3D trajectories (the visual python implementation is still distributed but is now considered legacy)
+* pi3d for 3D progressive trajectories (the visual python implementation is still distributed but is now considered legacy)
+* gnuplot for static 3D trajectories

 ## Getting started